sumitgurjar-prime/Ay-Ladki-For-You/README.md

 # Ay-Ladki-For-You
-This is the simple HTML index for propose your crush this is my 1st project- create by ai
+This is the simple HTML index to propose your crush this is my 1st project- create by ai